kongmunist/mywebsite/pages/blog/infoglobetutorial2.md

 title: Infoglobe Tutorial Pt.
 2 — Hardware Integration
-date: 2022-10-13
+date: 2022-10-15
 label: blog
-tags: [template]
+tags: [infoglobe, hardware, electronics]
-snippet: Internalized electronics
+snippet: Letting go of externalized electronics

 Hello!
 We're still hacking the Infoglobe.
 This post is about internalizing the external electronics we were using in the [first tutorial](../infoglobetutorial1), as well as powering our microcontroller using voltage from sources inside the infoglobe so we don't need two power lines.